In this article, we will be showing how to add Posts in WordPress.

 - Categories: This option lets you organize your posts into a structured section.
 If you don’t have any category setup yet and want to know how to add one, please read our article on How to Add Categories in WordPress?

 - Tags: Similar to Categories, Tag is one of the taxonomies in WordPress used to group your content.

 - Featured Image: A featured image is a representative image that appears on your blog post, it is important to have a featured image so that it acts as a thumbnail for your post.
 Make sure your image has a size of at least 1200 by 675 pixels.

 - Excerpt: It is an optional text or summary associated with your Post.
 If the excerpt is empty then WordPress will automatically create an excerpt with the first 55 words of your post.

 - Discussion: By default, the two options under Discussion are checked.
 If you don’t want to allow comments in your post, untick the box.

-Ticking the Trackbacks and pingbacks option it enables you to get alert for blogs that you have linked to them.
+Ticking the Trackbacks and pingbacks option enables you to get an alert for blogs that you have linked to them.

 Trackbacks must be created manually, and send an excerpt of the content while Pingbacks are automated and don’t send any content.